 - Rolling pai: replaces the player's and opponent's current hands with new hands at the beginning of the round.

-- Aurora sword: changes all of your tiles to a randomly determined color/suit.
+- Aurora sword: changes all of the player's tiles to a randomly determined color/suit.

 - Rozan shosuushii: virtually gives Doraou a suushiihou (四喜和) a set including 3 of each of the four winds, setting him up for an astronomical win!

 - Tenhou rinin: Gives Doraou a tenhou (天和) meaning a "heaven hand".
-Victory is yours!
+Victory!

 The Goddess Atenaide: A mahjong goddess, it is the duty of the mahjong saints to protect her.
 She is seemingly kidnapped near the beginning of the game, but not all is as it seems... her name is a pun on "exposure".

-Pinzu Tanki: The first of the other saints you recruit, he is a parody of Bruce Lee.
+Pinzu Tanki: The first of the other saints the player recruits, he is a parody of Bruce Lee.
 He is obsessed with katsudon for reasons that are unclear.

 - Pinzu dust: For one turn, Tanki can declare a tsumo using only pinzu (筒子), the suit that looks like a series of dots.

 - Piranha pinzu: For one turn, the opponent can only declare tsumo using pinzu pieces.